 When on your business trip you'll likely need to unwind after a long day of meetings, and there is no better place to do this than on Lark Street.
 The Lark Street neighborhood is one of Albany's main hotspots for incredibly diverse restaurants (think Thai, Mexican, Italian - there's even a vegan delicatessen) and a thriving nightlife scene.

 For drinks, dinner, and perhaps also a little entertainment you might check out Pearl Street Pub.
-Located very close to Lark Street on North Pearl Street, Pearl Street Pub is big on live entertainment, offers an enticing menu of American fare, and has a great nightlife vibe.
+Located very close to Lark Street on North Pearl Street, Pearl Street Pub is big on live entertainment, offers an enticing menu of American fare, and in a typical years has a great nightlife vibe.

 Lark Street isn't just for nighttime, though.
 If you're able to get away from your conference or meeting during the day, have coffee with a coworker at one of the charming cafes like Stacks Espresso Bar or the Daily Grind, and check out the quaint shops that line the street.
 If you're looking to pick up a unique gift for someone back home for when you return from your trip, Lark Street might be the place to find a little something special.